AlanLuSun/High-quality-ellipse-detection/README.md

   mex generateEllipseCandidates.cpp -IF:\OpenCV\opencv2.4.9\build\include -IF:\OpenCV\opencv2.4.9\build\include\opencv -IF:\OpenCV\opencv2.4.9\build\include\opencv2 -LF:\OpenCV\opencv2.4.9\build\x64\vc11\lib -LF:\Matlab\settlein\extern\include -LF:\Matlab\settlein\extern\lib\win64\microsoft -lopencv_core249 -lopencv_highgui249 -lopencv_imgproc249 -llibmwlapack.lib

   ---
-  Notably, the corresponding software paths of OpenCV and MATLAB should be replaced to your own.
+  Notably, the corresponding software paths of OpenCV and MATLAB, namely the "F:\OpenCV\opencv2.4.9\" and "F:\Matlab\settlein\", should be replaced to your own.
 - Secondly, run the demo file "LCS_ellipse.m".

 ## Examples
-*Some high-quality ellipse detection examples runned with default parameters and on the same computer with Intel Core i7-7500U 2.7GHz CPU and 8 GB memory*
+*Some high-quality ellipse detection examples run with default parameters and on the same computer with Intel Core i7-7500U 2.7GHz CPU and 8 GB memory*

 ### Detecting all ellipses in image